echemdb/svgdigitizer/doc/installation.md

 You can consult [repology](https://repology.org/project/python:svgdigitizer/packages) to see if the svgdigitizer is available for your package manager.

-Alternatively, the svgdigitizer can easily be installed by one of the following methods.
+Alternatively, the svgdigitizer can be installed by one of the following methods.

 Install with pip from PyPI